 - net of both management and performance fees (required);

-- net of management fees, but gross of performance fees (carried interest) (optional);
+- net of management fees (as defined in module 6 - Fee and Expense Metrics), but gross of performance fees (carried interest) (optional);

 - gross of all management fees (optional).